-The Best Reusable Straws of 2018
+The Best Reusable Straws of 2020

 While there's a lot we like about this straw, we don't recommend it for smoothies.
 Its thin design makes it hard to suck up the thick drink and the metal gets too cold, creating an almost burning sensation on your tongue.

-I’m Courtney Campbell, an e-commerce writer here at Reviewed, and I spend most days sifting through the best deals on the Internet for the best products out there.
+I’m Courtney Campbell, an e-commerce editor here at Reviewed, and I spend most days sifting through the best deals on the Internet for the best products out there.
 I’ve used reusable straws in my home for years—although I'm guilty of not bringing them to restaurants or coffee shops.
 After hearing about the ban on plastic straws, I was curious about what would be the best straw for daily use and whether or not they would be more portable to bring out and about.

 The testing process involved drinking a ton of liquids.
-Each day I would drink a smoothie made of kale, frozen banana, cherries, almond milk, and chocolate protein powder (highly recommend), a large iced coffee with almond milk, and two cups of water using one straw.
+Each day I would drink a smoothie made of kale, frozen banana, cherries, almond milk, and chocolate protein powder (highly recommended), a large iced coffee with almond milk, and two cups of water using one straw.
 From there, I would note if I noticed the taste of the straw material and how easy it was to drink with the straw.
-Before testing and after each type of drink I would wash the straw with the cleaning brush included to see how easy it was to clean the straw after drink each type of liquid.
+Before testing and after each type of drink I would wash the straw with the cleaning brush included to see how easy it was to clean the straw after drinking each type of liquid.

-Other factors were considered when judging each straw including how sturdy each straw was to assure it would last a long time, how portable each one was, and if there were any special features or accessories that gave the straw an advantage.
+Other factors were considered when judging each straw including how sturdy each straw was to assure it would last a long time, its portability, and if there were any special features or accessories that gave the straw an advantage.
 The straws chosen were made of stainless steel, glass, silicone, and bamboo, which impacted their sustainability and how long each straw would last and was considered in the rankings.

 Other Reusable Straws We Tested